-- 1. Lane controller, software, peripheral equipment toll transaction creation, - 2.
-Toll Facilities Host computers, software, peripheral equipment and communication to lane equipment programs and reports, and - 3.
+1. Lane controller, software, peripheral equipment toll transaction creation,

+- 2. Toll Facilities Host computers, software, peripheral equipment and communication to lane equipment programs and reports, and - 3.
 RBOC testing addresses the Back Office Host, database and CSC functions, including all service store operations, audit, reconciliation, accounting functions and final reports.

-The Contractor shall develop a final acceptance test plan for review and approval by the Joint Board.
-The final acceptance test plan shall be submitted by the Contractor no later than four weeks prior to the commencement of final acceptance testing.
 A test plan will be developed, reviewed and approved prior to commencement of testing.
 The tests may be monitored by an independent party.
 Deficiencies of the tested tolling component will be documented with sequentially numbered delinquency reports.
 Delinquency reports will provide a narrative description of the issue, a priority rating and a date that corrections will be completed.
 Periodic meetings will be held to determine the status and resolution of the delinquency reports.
 Additional tests may be conducted after discrepancy resolution.
 Critical deficiencies detected during any type of test must be resolved prior to progressing to the next stage of testing.